by Lori Greenleaf, Ph.D., MFT

 As his dance life improved in classes, Beth encouraged him to take her to the group dance parties run by the dancing school teachers.
 There, his anxiety returned full force, because a particularly attractive female teacher, Jennifer, a superb dancer, attended.
 He thought she noticed him and could easily see all his flaws.

 In trance, I had Dr. Jim imagine going to the dance party: I had him imagine what shoes he’d wear, what jacket.
-I had him imagine arriving in the car, and walking up the long flight of stairs to the studio.
+I had him imagine arriving in the car and walking up the long flight of stairs to the studio.
 He could see the other couples arriving with their dance clothes on.
 After the trance he said, with evident pleasure, “I was dancing with Jennifer!
 I knew what to do.
 It was comfortable and fun.”

 In an Ericksonian manner I refrained from prospecting for couples” “issues” to “explain” the problem.
-Instead, I concentrated on helping Dr Jim to use his resources and feelings, conscious and unconscious, to reach his goal of dancing happily with his wife.
+Instead, I concentrated on helping Dr. Jim to use his resources and feelings, conscious and unconscious, to reach his goal of dancing happily with his wife.

 I constructed a trance in which he imagined dancing with Jennifer at the party, with style and ease.
 When he reached the party he was to imagine walking directly over to Jennifer and asking her to dance.
 Beth wasn’t a part of that trance.

 ”What kind of dances will you be doing with Jennifer?
 Hear the music, and take the steps that you need to take for that dance.
 Your partner, Jennifer, moves easily with you.
-I wonder, is it a waltz or a fox trot?
+I wonder, is it a waltz or a foxtrot?
 Will you be twirling your partner, or will you separate and come back together?
-What about dancing a jitterbug with all that energy, motion, and fun?”
+What about dancing the jitterbug with all that energy, motion, and fun?”
 The trances were minimal with long pauses.
-When Dr Jim was dancing with Jennifer he had a big smile on his face.
+When Dr. Jim was dancing with Jennifer he had a big smile on his face.
 There wasn’t much I had to say.
 I just listened to the music in my own mind and watched the smiles of confidence and pleasure bloom on his face.

 At the end of these trances he said that he was relaxed and pleased that he was able to dance with Jennifer.
 In the trance she complimented him on his dancing.
 I asked him if he would feel comfortable returning to the dance parties with Beth when Jennifer was there too.
 He asked for a few more trance lessons dancing with Jennifer before he felt ready.
 After these trances, he came in and told me that he’d been to another dance party, dancing with Beth.
 He wasn’t intimidated by Jennifer’s presence.
 And, Beth complimented his dancing.
 Dr. Jim said, “Dancing with Beth is so easy and wonderful now!”
-Hypnosis dance class took seven lessons.
+The hypnosis dance class took seven lessons.